 The MDR-ZX110 are lightweight, decent-looking headphones.
 Unfortunately, they are not durable or stable on the head.
 Their all-plastic design is a little cheap and poorly padded, and they do not offer any control over your audio.
 On the upside, they are not too tight on the head which adds a little to their comfort level.

 The MDR-ZX110NC are decent-looking headphones but offer nothing remarkable with their style.
 They have a matte all-black color scheme.
-The ear cups have a stylized back cover that adds a little more flare to the design.
+The ear cups have a stylized back cover that adds a little more flair to the design.
 These headphones won't stand out, but their understated style will work for some.

 The MDR-ZX110 have a lightweight design, and the headband does not exert too much pressure on the ears.
 However, the lack of padding on the headband and the slightly stiff ear cups that do not swivel, make these headphones a little uncomfortable.
 Also, the small ear cups of the on-ear design might not be for everyone.